dubhalley/Front_Panel/README.md

 **Lasergraving Aluminium**

 Most easy-to-find machines cannot engrave in aluminum.
+You need a fiber laser Cutter, and it's quite expensive ...
 But aluminum can be painted, so engraving works in place of cutting.
 But, you do need to protect the paint, however, as it will peel off.
 One solution is to apply a layer of transparent plastic adhesive.